MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ## Saving: how changes are synced between the PC app and HoloLens app

-The PC authoring app and the HoloLens app are connected through the cloud, where your [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] files and assets are stored.
+The PC authoring app and the [!include[pn-hololens](../includes/pn-hololens.md)] app are connected through the cloud, where your [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] files and assets are stored.
-When you author a guide, all changes are saved on both the PC and HoloLens.
+When you author a guide, all changes are saved on both the PC and [!include[pn-hololens](../includes/pn-hololens.md)].
 This makes it easy to switch between devices.
 Autosave checks for changes every 4 seconds.

 > [!IMPORTANT]
 > For this preview release, there are a few things to be aware of when syncing devices:<br><br>- As a best practice, always select **Refresh** before making edits when you switch between devices.
-This ensures that you have the latest version of that file from the other device.<br><br>- If the same version of the guide is open on both the PC and HoloLens, the app automatically refreshes when it detects that you've made a change in the other app.
-For example, if you have a guide open on HoloLens and add a new step in the PC app, the guide automatically refreshes on HoloLens.
+This ensures that you have the latest version of that file from the other device.<br><br>- If the same version of the guide is open on both the PC and [!include[pn-hololens](../includes/pn-hololens.md)], the app automatically refreshes when it detects that you've made a change in the other app.
+For example, if you have a guide open on [!include[pn-hololens](../includes/pn-hololens.md)] and add a new step in the PC app, the guide automatically refreshes on [!include[pn-hololens](../includes/pn-hololens.md)].
 You might notice the refresh process.<br><br>- When you add text to the guide in the PC application, the auto publish feature activates only when you move the cursor outside the text box.
-If you add text to a step, keep your cursor in the text box, and then make a change on HoloLens, or you’ll lose the text you created on the PC when it updates with the changes from HoloLens.
+If you add text to a step, keep your cursor in the text box, and then make a change on [!include[pn-hololens](../includes/pn-hololens.md)], or you’ll lose the text you created on the PC when it updates with the changes from [!include[pn-hololens](../includes/pn-hololens.md)].
 This issue will be addressed in our next release.

 ## Choose an anchoring method